C4Q/AC-Android/cohort_5.4/unit_06/06_02_final_review.md

 A `Comparator` is its own definition of how to compare two objects, and can be used to compare objects in a way that might not align with the natural ordering.

-For example, Strings are generally compared alphabetically.
-Thus the "a".compareTo("b") would use alphabetical comparisons.
+For example, Strings are generally compared alphabetically, so "a".compareTo("b") would use alphabetical comparisons.
 If you wanted to compare Strings on length, you would need to write a custom comparator.

 `Comparable` is commonly used to define sorting expectations for classes which the developer can modify. `Comparator` is used to sort objects of classes which the developer **CANNOT** modify.
 In other words, if you have the ability to create or modify your own data model classes or POJO's, you should have those classes implement `Comparable` - otherwise, you'll have to subclass your own `Comparator` implementation.